 Chat

-Conversations in Insulin support streaming responses, tool execution, plan approvals, and more.
+Conversations in Insulin support streaming responses, tool execution, plan approvals, model selection, attachments, memory, and cross-surface threads.

 Conversations